 (1) At Congregational Council meetings a quorum shall be present if its members have been duly notified of the meeting, and if more than half of its members are in attendance and are entitled to vote.

-(2) If a quorum cannot be established due to insufficient participation, the chairman shall arrange for another meeting, at which those members present shall constitute a quorum irrespective of the provisions of section 39(1).
+(2) If a quorum cannot be established due to insufficient participation, the chair shall arrange for another meeting, at which those members present shall constitute a quorum irrespective of the provisions of Section 39(1).
 This fact shall be recorded in the minutes of the meeting.

 Section 40 Resolutions